Empok Nor: Reception

 Keith DeCandido of Tor.com gave the episode four out of ten.

 Zack Handlen of The A.V.
 Club called it "creepy, thrilling, and horrifying by turns; the script’s only real failing is in a refusal to go much deeper under the surface of its premise than tension requires."

-Den of Geek ranked this episode the 13th best written by Bryan Fuller, in a review of episodes by him.
+Den of Geek ranked this episode the 13th best written by Bryan Fuller.

 In 2017, this episode was noted as featuring scary or eerie Star Trek content by H&I. In 2018, The Gamer ranked this one of the top 25 creepiest episodes of all Star Trek.
 They categorized this episode as a psychological thriller and slasher genre.

 In 2019, Screen Rant ranked this the tenth best episode for the character Nog, noting how he helps Miles O'Brien despite being a hostage.
 In 2021, they ranked "Empok Nor" the seventh scariest episode of all Star Trek franchise television episodes, remarking that "Empok Nor" is one of the most unsettling Star Trek episodes of all time.